venitahagerty/ccpp-doc/CCPPtechnical/source/Overview.rst

 CCPP Overview
 *************************

-.. note:: The information in this document is updated periodically with changes to the CCPP and GMTB SCM dtc/develop branch.
-To obtain and build the latest available Technical Documentation from this branch of the ccpp-doc code repository:
+.. note:: The information in this document icorresponds to the CCPP v4 release.
+   To obtain and build the latest available Technical Documentation use, the following:
+   commands:

     .. code-block:: console